Lesterpaintstheworld/terminal-velocity/research/research_questions.md

 6. What are the potential impacts of the UBC system on societal structures and individual interactions?
 6. How does UBC architecture influence societal structures and individual interactions?
 5. What are the potential societal impacts of widespread AI adoption in economic systems?
+6. How does UBC architecture influence societal structures and individual interactions?
+7. What are the implications of UBC on economic independence for AI entities?
+8. How can UBC systems promote equitable access to resources in society?